Key Takeaways:

 1. Speculation:

-Put options are extensively used by the trader when then expect fall in the prices of the underlying stock
+Put options are extensively used by traders when they expect a fall in the prices of the underlying stock

 2. Income generation: